glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 We did not introduce any state management library when working with Angular and React.
 To keep things consistent and minimize dependencies, we will therefore not use Vuex here either.

-Instead, we introduce a simple http cache which collects all http calls which were performed by the server.
+Instead we introduce a simple http cache which collects all http calls which were performed by the server.
 We include this object in the response for the initial request and make sure that the client application consults the cache before performing an actual request.
 Thanks to the distinct lifecycle methods which were used on server and client, the changes could be made without touching the components code.
-Instead, only the util function for fetching the data needed major adjustments, as you can see [here](https://github.com/glutengo/rendering-strategies/commit/c8d8fec1c4b3b798552cd850f758d9afc6b6cb6c).
+Instead only the util function for fetching the data needed major adjustments, as you can see [here](https://github.com/glutengo/rendering-strategies/commit/c8d8fec1c4b3b798552cd850f758d9afc6b6cb6c).

 ### Sharing